 The descriptions of the afterlife that we have considered all relate to a world of form.
 In many ways, the states described are an exalted continuation of the experiences of earth.
 However, is there a state of being that goes beyond all of this?
 Could there be a last resting-place for the soul from which we return no more?
 A place where incarnations are no longer necessary?

 To some people, enjoying existence in heaven is the highest aim of life.
 However, there is a state of being that transcends even the celestial pleasures and is eternal.
 It is without beginning and endless.
 The understanding of this can only come when you finally merge with the Absolute–into a state that may also be called God.

 The cycles of birth and death help you to meet perfection gradually through experience.
 The positive karma accumulated during a lifetime secures your time in the afterlife.
 However, our experience in life shows that whatever we consider pleasure is always accompanied by some sort of pain.
 Pleasure and pain could not exist without one another.
-If pleasure were to continue forever, it would not be pleasure at all.
+If pleasure were to continue forever, it would not be a pleasure at all.
 Without its opposite, we are unable to enjoy pleasure.
 Every kind of earthly pleasure is related to some form of pain or suffering.
 And so it is in the heavenly world.

 On the earth plane, the duration of suffering is longer than the duration of pleasure.
 However, in the heavenly planes, the reverse is true: pleasure is long and pain is limited.
 However, an eternity spent in this state of being would eventually become monotonous, because the celestial pleasures are also limited by time and space.
 Because of this, pleasure cannot be eternal.
 Your good thoughts and good deeds will take you to the heavenly realms, but these by themselves are not enough to sustain indefinitely, and you are drawn back to be reborn.